 Located at the Southeast Corner of Washington and Delaware

-The DTC will be a hub for public transit.
+The Downtown Transit Center (DTC) will be a hub for public transit.
 It will include a large public indoor waiting area as well as bus bays with canopies to protect passengers from the elements.
-With its close proximity to the heart of downtown, the Cultural Trail and Bike Hub, the DTC will serve pedestrians, cyclists and bus riders.
+With its close proximity to the heart of downtown, the Cultural Trail, and Bike Hub, the DTC will serve pedestrians, cyclists and bus riders.
 IndyGo and the City of Indianapolis are also exploring possible bike and car share facilities at the transit center to increase multi-modal transit.

 The DTC has Plenty of Amenities to Offer:

 - Indoor Waiting Area

 This Location was Selected Because:

 - Its closeness to the current “downtown loop,” which most IndyGo routes serve is ideal.